adepu-phd/adepu-phd.github.io/_pages/about.md

 ---

-I am a President Graduate Fellow in the Information Systems Technology and Design pillar at the Singapore University of Technology and Design (SUTD) under the supervision of Professor [Aditya Mathur](https://www.cs.purdue.edu/people/faculty/apm.html), Professor [Jianying Zhou](http://jianying.space/).
+I am a Lecturer in Cyber Physical Systems Security in Computer Science at [University of Bristol](https://www.bristol.ac.uk/).
+I was a Postdoctoral researcher at [Advanced Digital Sciences Center (ADSC)(affiliated to UIUC)](https://adsc.illinois.edu/).
+I was a President Graduate Fellow in the Information Systems Technology and Design pillar at the Singapore University of Technology and Design (SUTD) under the supervision of Professor [Aditya Mathur](https://www.cs.purdue.edu/people/faculty/apm.html) and Professor [Jianying Zhou](http://jianying.space/).
 I am also part of [iTrust](https://itrust.sutd.edu.sg/), centre for research in cyber security, where I have been involving in multiple Cyber Physical Systems (CPS) security projects.
-I got an opportunity to work with Professor [Eunsuk Kang](https://www.isri.cmu.edu/people/core-faculty/kang-eunsuk.html) and Professor [David Garlan](https://www.cs.cmu.edu/~garlan/) in the School of Computer Science at Carnegie Mellon University (CMU) during my Ph.D. exchange program.
+I was a visiting researcher and got an opportunity to work with Professor [Eunsuk Kang](https://www.isri.cmu.edu/people/core-faculty/kang-eunsuk.html) and Professor [David Garlan](https://www.cs.cmu.edu/~garlan/) in the School of Computer Science at Carnegie Mellon University (CMU).
 During my stay at CMU, I was associated with [CyLab](https://www.cylab.cmu.edu/) and [ABLE](https://www.cs.cmu.edu/~able/).
 I received a Masters in Computer Science and Engineering from National Institute of Technology.

 Research Overview
 ======